Jill Whelan: Personal life

-Whelan met her first husband, Brad St. John, as an associate producer for UPN News in Los Angeles, shortly after leaving Madison Square Garden.
+Whelan met her first husband, Brad St. John, as an associate producer for KCOP-TV in Los Angeles, shortly after leaving Madison Square Garden.
 They married in December 1993.
-Soon after their wedding, she became pregnant with their first son, Harrison.
+Soon after their wedding, she became pregnant with her first son, Harrison.
 Whelan divorced St. John in 2001.

 Returning to the East Coast, she married her second husband, Michael Chaykowsky, in April 2004.
 Her second son, Grant, was born in 2006.
 In 2014, Whelan filed for divorce from Chaykowsky.